Last updated 08/01/2023

 Billing a Recipient – There is no cost share for this service.
 Please refer to our Billing a Recipient Manual for additional requirements a provider must meet to bill a recipient.

-Crisis assessment and intervention services are covered which includes an immediate therapeutic response available 24 hours a day 7 days a week that involves direct telephone or face-to-face contact with a recipient exhibiting acute psychiatric symptoms and/or inappropriate behavior that left untreated, presents an immediate threat to the recipient or others.
+Crisis assessment and intervention services.
+An immediate therapeutic response available 24 hours a day 7 days a week that involves direct telephone or face-to-face contact with a recipient exhibiting acute psychiatric symptoms and/or inappropriate behavior that left untreated, presents an immediate threat to the recipient or others.

 Teledentistry